 A range of health conditions like epilepsy, chronic pain, hypermobility, gastrointestinal conditions, menstrual problems and sleep problems are thought to be more common in neurodivergent people.

-Some other important words to know
+Some other useful words to know

 Executive functions.
 Executive functions are the bosses of our brains.
 They’re a group of skills that help us organise our thoughts and feelings so we get things done.
 The executive functions are attention control, short-term memory, planning and prioritising, self-monitoring and managing your emotions.
 Dyspraxic and ADHD people tend to need help with many or all of these things.
 Problems with executive function aren’t the same as a lack of knowledge or talent, but if they aren’t recognised and supported, they make it more difficult to show what you know and can do.